 More importantly, she may not have the earnings potential her husband has.
 Things can get particularly tough when the wife is a key employee at a business or professional practice her husband started years before the marriage.
 After a divorce, the husband may retain the business and the bulk of the business assets, regardless of the integral role the wife played in growing and running the company.
 Will she want to work alongside her ex-husband?
 Probably not.
 So the stable job she had is a memory, and a career change and a move may be next.

 This is why divorce financial planning is so important for many women.
 Women need to walk away from a divorce not just with an “equal” settlement, but with an investment portfolio and a financial plan personalized for their needs and goals, so that they can (re)build wealth on their own.

 Women outlive men.
 On average, women live five years longer than men; in fact, the Labor Department estimates that almost 90% of women will outlive their husbands and spend a portion of their retirements managing their own finances.

 A woman who retires alone may face a very long retirement: if you leave work at 62, it may last 20 years or longer, with only about 30% of your income coming from Social Security.
 (That’s if Social Security is still around.)

 The Hewitt Associates study estimated that women’s retirements will average 22 years, compared to 19 years for men.
-Factoring in projected increases in healthcare costs, it concluded that women need to save 2% more than men annually over 30 years to maintain their standard of living when they retire.
+Factoring in projected increases in healthcare costs, it concluded that, along with an emergency fund in one of the best savings accounts, women need to save 2% more than men annually over 30 years to maintain their standard of living when they retire.
 If a woman earning $57,000 contributes 4% to her company retirement plan annually over 30 years instead of 2% (that’s $95 more a month), the study estimates that she’ll have an extra $81,000 at her retirement date.